Selling Margarita Pizza Is Boring

 The place where they bought the pizzas didn’t offer a huge choice of toppings, so they’d be selection of all the options available.
 However, of the various toppings on offer the most popular choice (and the one that always ran out first) was margarita pizza.

 Pretty much every pizza restaurant or takeaway joint offers margarita pizza.
 And why not?
 It’s one of the most popular.
 It’s also the most inoffensive.
-And that’s the problem.

 In pretty much every industry that you care to mention, there’s already a company filling the “boring” slot.
 To clarify, I don’t mean that these are necessarily boring companies (though they may well be).
 I just mean that the lowest-common-denominator value offering placeholder has already been filled.

 Instead, today’s opportunity exists in the periphery.
 In offering a product or service that doesn’t cater to as many people as possible.
-It’s about garlic ice cream, hedgehog-flavor chips or mashed potato pizza.
+It’s about garlic ice cream, hedgehog-flavor potato chips or mashed potato pizza.

 The market-leading companies occupying the middle ground may well have started-off as pioneering mavericks, carving out a space that – today – is seen as grey, trite or conservative.
 However, their continued success is dependent on them maintaining their average positioning – i.e. catering to the masses.
 By definition, they’re not in a position to Stand Out.